 Table 3 shows that the average usage per customer used by PacifiCorp to annualize residential revenues (15,128 kWh) is too low.
 The residential usage proposed by PacifiCorp has been exceeded for each year since 2005.
-The amount of normalized residential usage I recommend be used (15,671 kwh), is still lower than the actual 2009 usage during the current economic recession (16,261 kwh).
+The amount of normalized residential usage I recommend be used (15,671 kWh), is still lower than the actual 2009 usage during the current economic recession (16,261 kWh).

 Q. WHY IS IT IMPORTANT TO ANNUALIZE REVENUES USING THE CORRECT USAGE PER CUSTOMER?